somas1986/DataScience_Portfolio/AirlineSafteyAnalysis/README.md

 ## Help

 ```
-Please use Jupyter Notebook to run the ipynb file and make sure all the files in this folder are cloned as they are required to run ipynb file.
+Please use Tableau Desktop to run the twbx file.
 ```

 ## Authors